eesyuen09/tp/docs/UserGuide.md

 Format: filter -t t/TAG_NAME

-Notes:
+Command Details and Constraints:
-- The class tag must already exist in the system.
+* The class tag must already exist in the system.
-- Tag name matching is case\-insensitive.
+* Tag name matching is case\-insensitive.

 Examples:
 - filter -t t/Sec3_Maths — Shows only students who have the Sec3_Maths tag.